-1. Explain different roles played by clans in the Pre-colonial Rwanda.

-2.The clans of the Banyiginya, Abega and these of Abagesera and Abasinga had animal totems.
+- 1. Explain different roles played by clans in the Pre-colonial Rwanda. - 2.
+The clans of the Banyiginya, Abega and these of Abagesera and Abasinga had animal totems.
 Examine the importance of these animals for these clans

-7.2.
-Cultural organization
+4.3.
+Cultural organisation